 Email the company, individual, or organization that owns the copyright for the instrument.
+For commercially published tests, some publishers provide a website form to fill out to obtain permissions.
 Be specific in your request.
 In some cases, authors or publishers may either not respond to requests or refuse to grant permission to use their work.
 Therefore, it is important to select a few potential tests or measurements.
 The TCSPP Librarians can certainly assist with searching for alternate test instruments.

 Ask for permissions in writing; save copies of the emails and granted permissions.

 Look up the assessment's author and the date of publication for the version you consulted.
 This can be found on the assessment itself or on the page on the publisher's website where the test is sold.

 For example, the WMS-IV has David Wechsler listed as the author and 2009 as the publication date.
 Some publishers don't put the publication date on the item page, so it might require some extra digging.
 Typically just googling the name of the test and "date published" will find a page with the answer.

 Look up the official name for the assessment.
 This can be found on the assessment itself or on the page on the publisher's website where the test is sold.
 Do not use just the acronym for the test (i.e. WAIS-IV, WISC-V) .
 Spell out all the words.